Pardon my thirst.

 I respond by reaching the street, knees first.

 With the fire of his cigarette now drowned,

 With a mouth full, I finally drink that night.

 I drink it slowly.

 Christos Kalli, born in Larnaca, Cyprus, is currently studying for his undergraduate degree in English Literature at the University of Glasgow.
-His poetry has been recently shortlisted for the Jane Martin Poetry Prize, and his INT.
+He has recently been accepted by the University of Cambridge and the University of Oxford for a postgraduate degree.
+His poetry has been translated into French and shortlisted for the Jane Martin Poetry Prize, and his chapbook INT.
 NIGHT was a finalist for the Sutra Press Chapbook Contest.
-His work can be found or is forthcoming in The American Journal of Poetry, The Adroit Journal, The Los Angeles Review, minnesota review, [PANK], and Barely South Review, among others.
-He is a Poetry Reader for The Adroit Journal.
-His website is christoskalli.com.
+His poems have appeared in or are forthcoming from the American Journal of Poetry, the Adroit Journal, the Los Angeles Review, the minnesota review, PANK, The Hollins Critic, and Dunes Review, among others.
+He is a Poetry Reader at/for the Adroit Journal.
+Visit him at christoskalli.com